Wondering how 'hello world' started?

 print ("hello world")

 For me personally, programming has been one of the most fascinating things I've ever learned.
 I learned programming in qBASIC from an old book I had chanced upon in my high school library.
 I found it very challenging and different.
 The sheer power of creativity that came along with it kept me motivated to go on and on; in the process exploring basic data structures and understanding really old algorithms like the bubble sort and insertion sort.
 I have gone on and on to write at least a dozen hello world applications in different programming languages and platforms.
 Needless to say it creates a good starting point for writing much more complex solutions.
-This also happens to be my very first attempt at blogging.
-It's a 'hello blog'.
 Cheers to learning!
 Connect with me on Github.